In shows that involve fighting, the sharper the weapon, the less likely its user will hit a character with it.

 - Thundarr the Barbarian's Sunsword is an interesting case.
 It cut through robots with ease, cut rock monsters into pebbles, and generally rendered any non-biological opponent or obstacle into manageable chunks.
 Faced with living opponents, he either wouldn't use the sword, would use the sword but miss by a lot, or used it, hit, and then shouted in dismay, "Demon dogs!
 It is immune to my Sunsword!"

-- It's the same thing with Samurai Jack.
-He only uses his sword to its full potential against robots and Aku, who seems to be made of pure evil and therefore has no blood.
+- He only uses his sword to its full potential against robots and Aku, who seems to be made of pure evil and therefore has no blood.
 Whenever he fights a living being (not often) he somehow finds a way to not actually cut them, if he even uses his sword at all.

-- Semi-averted in the Thundercats Reboot.
+- Zig-zagged in Thunder Cats 2011.
 Bloodless Carnage is in full effect, but you see Lion-O (and, at times, Mumm-Ra or his generals) slashing through scores of enemies with his/their bladed weapons.
 Of course, said weapons are glowing with energy at the time, so you COULD say they're knock-out blows, but considering that the series started with the kingdom of Thundera getting destroyed and Never Say "Die" being averted whenever appropriate (including Lion-O falling off a cliff, drowning, ACTUALLY BEING DEAD but earning his way back to life) it's just as likely that the expected is happening.

 - In Skysurfer Strike Force Sliced Ice and Skysurfer One both have swords.
 Ice's is metal alloy and can cast freezing attacks, but is rarely seen being used as a real sword.
 Sky's is a hilt that can project a flameblade, and literally can not hurt the bad guys; at one point, it goes right through Replicon without hurting him, although it cuts the jet he is in right in half.
 Replicon's guns (as big as he wants them) never seem to hit anything ever.
 Even when it's his head that's the gun.